 Our only other tip for the application would be to use something that can’t be bought at a store- your hands!
 We were dealing with the small metal band on our laminate that connected the countertops with the “backsplash” and were having a heck of a time getting the cement smooth over it.
 After failed attempts with various sized spreaders, I decided to give my thumb a shot (make sure to use a glove so you don’t end up with cement hands!), and it worked out the best by far!
 To sand the area down once dry, I just wrapped sandpaper around my thumb, and it smoothed out in no time.

-To seal the concrete against the inevitable water splashes and bathroom products we used this 511 Impregnator Sealer from Home Depot and applied 3 coats.
+To seal the concrete against the inevitable water splashes and bathroom products we used the 511 Impregnator Sealer and applied 3 coats.
 A small roller did the trick, and it took 5 minutes in total.

 All that was left was reinstalling the sink!
 Tip- if your sink is already removed, install your new hardware before reinstalling and you will save lots of time and curse words.

 Can you believe that this is the same vanity?
 We are so thrilled with the final product and how much more functional and bright it is.
-It was a lot of fun to style, and only cost us about $60 for us to refinish!
-(Already had wood and paint on hand, and did not include new faucet in cost!)
 If you missed the full bathroom reveal last year, be sure to take a peek, and thanks so much for stopping by! : )

 PS.
 Want more Sypsie?
 Follow us by email (top of the right sidebar!) or any of our social pages!